Interview with Jaime Sánchez, Artist/Muralist from Watsonville, CA

 Interview with Sánchez

-On your website, Animo Arte, you describe the creative process as one of an exploration into the ultimate question: process for what?
+On your website, Animo Arte, you describe the creative process as an exploration into the ultimate question: process for what?
 Can you tell us about the deep dive you take into answering that question when you approach a canvas?